derpylama/TE4_the_provider/wiki-docs.md

 **Method:** `GET`

 ## Description
-Gets all titel and description of the wikis from the same company or the titel and description for the ones matching the search
+Gets all titles and descriptions of the wikis from the same company or the titles and descriptions for the ones matching the search

 ## Parameters